 These chocolate covered figs are an easy and delicious treat.
-They’re a lovely addition to a dessert table and also make great homemade gifts.
 Give them a try if you’re looking for simple chocolate dipped fruit recipes, like these chocolate covered pineapple rings, which are another delicious option.

 Ingredients and Substitutions